-• The Hospital census decreased slightly during 2014, resulting in a decrease in gross patient service revenues for routine services, ancillary services and senior care of approximately

-\$1,004,000, or 6%.
-Gross patient service revenues from intensive outpatient psychotherapy services increased by approximately \$890,000, and over 100%, which offset the decline in rehabilitation services.

-- Acute patient days decreased to 1,004 in 2014, compared to 1,207 in 2013.
-Swing bed days increased from 843 in 2013 to 974 in 2014. - The Hospital experienced significant changes in total operating expenses which decreased by \$477,375 or 5%, attributable mainly to the decrease in expenses related to IOP and rehabilitation services
+- The Hospital census decreased slightly during 2014, however, due to a change in the mix of gross patient service revenue, there was a slight increase in net patient service revenue of approximately \$121,000.
+Gross patient service revenues for routine services, ancillary services and senior care decreased, while gross patient service revenues from intensive outpatient psychotherapy services increased. - Acute patient days decreased to 1,004 in 2014, compared to 1,207 in 2013.
+Swing bed days increased from 843 in 2013 to 974 in 2014. - The Hospital experienced significant changes in total operating expenses which decreased by \$477,375, or 5%, attributable mainly to the decrease in expenses related to IOP and rehabilitation services.